-Section 27(1)(f) of the NGL.
+231 Section 27(1)(f) of the NGL.

-Rules 554 - 556 of the NGR.
+232 Rules 554 - 556 of the NGR.

+- financial statements

+- asset values

+- depreciation allowances

 - cost allocations

 - financial performance metrics

 - weighted average price.

-The AER's financial reporting guideline prescribes:
+The AER's financial reporting guideline prescribes:234

 - the form and content of the financial information required to be published - the methodology, principles and inputs used to calculate the financial information - the form and content of the weighted average price information to be published - the manner in which the above information must be certified by an independent auditor.